-The merged gridded dataset of ozone profiles is significantly developed further in the Ozone CCI+ project.
+The MErged GRIdded Dataset of Ozone Profiles (MEGRIDOP) is significantly developed further in the Ozone CCI+ project.
 The monthly zonal mean gridded ozone profile dataset is provided in the altitude range from 10 km to 50 km.
 It covers the time period from late 2001 until now.
 The data are gridded monthly in the 10° latitude x 20° longitude zones.
 Since the sampling of solar occultation measurements is rather low, they are not included.
 The gridded ozone profiles are computed first separately for GOMOS, MIPAS, SCIAMACHY, OSIRIS, OMPS-LP, MLS, and they are also merged into one dataset.
 The information about the individual datasets can be found Tables 4.1 and 4.3.
-The principle of creating the Level 3 gridded data for individual datasets, as well as data merging is the same as for the monthly zonal mean dataset.
+The principle of creating the Level 3 gridded data for individual datasets, as well as data merging is the same as for the monthly zonal mean dataset, and it is described in detail in [RD-62].